baudevs/baudevs-oss-monorepo/README.md

 This is a monorepo for Baudevs projects.

-Testing the post-commit hook with nvm integration.
+Testing the post-commit hook with nvm and bun integration.